Lcfvs/easy-require/readme.md

 Where do I need to put my modules files ?
 -----------------------------------------

-By default, when easy-require consider its own directory as the cwd (current working directory) but You can target an another on the dependency url declaration, such as a cross-domain url.
+By default, when easy-require consider its own directory as the cwd (current working directory) but You can target another one by the dependency url declaration, such as a cross-domain url.

 Do I rewrite my dependencies urls in my minified modules ?